Cyd Notter

 As you can see, processed, refined sugar is rated as a highly-inflammatory food for a number of reasons!
 And sugar is added to pretty much ALL of our packaged foods.

-Here’s a quick label tip: When looking at a product’s nutrition label, remember that 4 grams of sugar = 1 tsp.
+Here’s a quick label tip: When looking at a product’s Nutrition Facts label, remember that 4 grams of sugar = 1 tsp.

 Find the number of sugar grams, and divide by 4.
 That’s the equivalent of how many teaspoons of sugar the product contains per serving.